benjamin-heasly/geffenlab-ephys-pipeline/docs/cortex-user-setup.md

 We'd prefer not to make changes like this or to keep track of them!
 Hopefully the main pipeline will be updated, and we can update to a version that we can use whole, as-is.

-### Geffen lab pipeline version
+### Geffen lab repo version

-We've been actively developing and debugging our own [Geffen lab ephys pipeline](https://github.com/benjamin-heasly/geffenlab-ephys-pipeline).
+We've been actively developing and debugging in our own [Geffen lab ephys pipeline](https://github.com/benjamin-heasly/geffenlab-ephys-pipeline) repo.
 When things are settled, we should choose a release tag to check out on cortex, and use for all processing.
 Meanwhile, we should try to keep this repo up to date with the latest on GitHub.